 It is that time of year to be thinking about buying for Christmas.
 Here is a list of products that I use for pain and just to relax that are pretty good gift ideas.

-- Japanese Mint Oil: I use this for migraines and it makes a great migraine balm for the forehead, temples, jaw and back of the neck.
+- Japanese Mint Oil: I use this for migraines and it makes a great migraine balm for the forehead, temples, jaw, and back of the neck.
 But it can be used anywhere at all for pain as it is mostly menthol based.

 - OSKA Pulse: I highly recommend the OSKA Pulse for pain management of any sort of pain but there is research for arthritis, back pain, fibromyalgia, migraines and more.
 I use it for my migraines and FM.
 It is an external PEMF device you treat the pain with daily to help reduce inflammation.
 You can read what I wrote about it here.

 - Rocky Mountain Soap Company Bath Salts: I loved their Cleanse bath salts with Himalayan Salts, Epsom salts and the scent of Juniper and Grapefruit.
-However, this company as a whole is awesome for gives for someone with sensitive skin.
+However, this company as a whole is awesome for gifts for someone with sensitive skin.
 They have a wonderful pomegranate facial cream and their oatmeal soap was great.
 But I am putting the bath salts on the list because of the fact absorbing that magnesium can be great for FM and for muscular pain.
 (You can, of course, make bath salts yourself with essential oils and that works just as well.
 Either way, a pretty great gift for people with pain).

 - Peppermint Sage Shampoo from Mother Earth Essentials: They have a body wash and lotion in the same scent.
 And this shampoo is divine.
 I came across it by happenchance as a hotel uses it in Banff.
 I am finicky with shampoo being allergic to a lot of the chemicals they put in things, but this was perfect.
 And the scent is so soothing.
 Something about the scent of peppermint that I love when it comes to aromatherapy.
 I use it in my diffuser as well.

-- FL-41 Specs: This is migraine specific.
+- FL-41 Specs: This is migraine-specific.
 But, man, what a wonderful gift this would be for anyone with migraines.
 They are superb for photosensitivity.
 Even one of the outdoor pairs if they have an indoor pair.
 I did a review on Axon Optics and TheraSpecs, both of which I love.
 Can’t go wrong with either company.
 And I also found some eye places have the tint in their locations now so you can even get the tint done locally.
 Either way, this is a gift that would rock any migraineurs world.

 - Heated blanket: No brand to recommend but I got this as a gift one year recently and love it.
 You know when you are chilly and just ache?
 Well, a heated blanket is perfect for winter.